-Applicant said in his 2012 e-QIP that he intended to start addressing his delinquent debts, but provided no evidence of either payments or other arrangements made to resolve any of them since then.
-He has not obtained financial counseling.
-He provided no budget information from which to predict his future solvency, or his ability to make payments toward his delinquent debts.
+Applicant did not document any financial counseling.
+He provided no budget information from which to predict his future solvency, or his ability to make any payments toward his delinquent debts.
 He offered no evidence to support findings concerning the level of responsibility his duties entail in his defense contractor work, or his track record with respect to handling sensitive information and observation of security procedures there.
 I was unable to evaluate his credibility, demeanor, or character in person since he elected to have his case decided without a hearing.